[Note: I previously published this post prematurely, before catching some errors in the html, so the previous version was funny looking in spots.

 Then Dixon informed me that a man by the name of Leroy Parsons lived there once ages ago, it would have been in the 1950s, and he had invented cable television.
 In shock, I exclaimed something to the tune of, "Get out of town!
 No way!
 The dude who invented cable T.V. lived just down the street from where we live?
 I don't believe you.
 I'm totally Googling that later!"

 And so I did.
 Sure enough Leroy "Ed" Parsons lived in Fairbanks and, although the actual inventing of cable television occurred in Astoria, Oregon, he did indeed bring cable T.V. to Alaska.
 Apparently he invented cable television because his wife had seen a T.V. at the National Association of Broadcasters 1947 convention in Chicago and wanted one but there was no network in Oregon at the time.
 So he used an antenna on the top of the Astoria Hotel, a coaxial cable and amplifiers to invent cable T.V. for the woman.
-Other people noticed it and wanted it so he helped his neighbors out for a fee but eventually he got overwhelmed by the demand for his new invention so he "eventually suffered a breakdown and fled to Alaska, where he remained.
+Other people noticed it and wanted it so he helped his neighbors out for a fee but eventually he got overwhelmed by the demand for his new invention so he "eventually suffered a breakdown and fled to Alaska, where he remained."

 In an interview with Richard Barton for the Hauser Oral History and Video History Collection, he mentions the importance of bringing television to the rural communities of Alaska: